 • Lighting.
 Just as with going to the cinema, a darker room is better for your viewing.
 Windows and your choice of lighting can impact on the quality of your image, particularly if you are using a projector TV.

 • Acoustics.
 A great picture deserves great sound.
 Drywall and plaster walls are not your friends when it comes to acoustics.
 To improve the quality of your sound, consider acoustic boards (available at your local home improvement store) to help create the best possible audio experience.

-With a little bit of planning, today’s basement home theaters can rival your favourite cinema.
+With a little bit of planning, today’s basement home theaters can rival your favorite cinema.
 You might even find it to be superior, as it will be custom built to your specific needs and desires.

-Of course, don’t forget to order your custom home theater chair from Elite HTS – to add the ultimate in comfort to your basement home theater.
+Of course, don’t forget to order your custom home theater chair from Elite HTS – to add the ultimate comfort to your basement home theater.